CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

 Install the Prometheus, AlertManager, and Grafana servers by:

-1. Find and double-click the `pgMonitor_server_1.0_Crunchy.win.x86_64.exe` file previously obtained from Crunchy Data.
+1. Find and launch the `pgMonitor_server_1.0_Crunchy.win.x86_64.exe` file previously obtained from Crunchy Data.
 It will present you with the following screen.
 Choose your install path and click 'Install'.
     ![server_installer_1.png](/images/server_installer_1.png)
 2. Once installation has finished, clicked 'Close':
     ![server_installer_2.png](/images/server_installer_2.png)